Dr Khodayar Shahriyarmolki (BSc, DClinPsy, PgDip, CPsychol)

-I am registered with the Health and Care Professionals Council, a legal requirement for Clinical Psychologists practising in the UK, and have chartered status with the British Psychological Society.
-I am also accredited with the British Association for Behavioural & Cognitive Psychotherapies, the lead organisation for regulating the practice of CBT in the UK.
+I am registered with the Health and Care Professionals Council, and have chartered status with the British Psychological Society.
+I am an accredited practitioner with the British Association for Behavioural & Cognitive Psychotherapies, the lead organisation for CBT in the UK.

 Areas of counselling I deal with